mintybroxa/FNF-CB-Engine/README.md

 otherwise, you can delete the "VIDEOS_ALLOWED" Line on Project.xml

 ## Mobile Credits:
-* Lily - Head Porter
+* Homura - Head Porter

 ### Mobile Special Thanks
 * Mihai Alexandru - Author of mobile controls and also his new storage stuff and FlxRuntimeShader is used here